Saguaro

 The saguaro (/səˈ(ɡ)wɑːroʊ/ sə-(G)WAR-oh, /es/; Carnegiea gigantea) is a tree-like cactus species in the monotypic genus Carnegiea that can grow to be over 40 ft tall.
 It is native to the Sonoran Desert in Arizona, the Mexican state of Sonora, and the Whipple Mountains and Imperial County areas of California.
-Saguaro typically grow at elevations ranging from sea level to 4,500', although they may be found at up to 5,000'.
+Saguaro typically grow at elevations ranging from sea level to 4500 ft, although they may be found at up to 5000 ft.
 The saguaro blossom is the state wildflower of Arizona.
 Its scientific name is given in honor of Andrew Carnegie.
 In 1933, Saguaro National Park, near Tucson, Arizona, was designated to help protect this species and its habitat.

 Some saguaros are cristate or "crested" due to fasciation.